mines-ciroh/TempEst-NEXT/README.md

 ### Data Preparation

+**NOTE: Data retrieval is currently a bit spotty because of API changes and other upstream chaos, as the Daymet API that was used is no longer available.
+NLDAS2 data retrieval (`weather="nldas"`) may or may not work.
+HRRR data retrieval should work (argument: `weather="hrrr"`).
+The [HydroShare repository](https://www.hydroshare.org/resource/abdb4e52147e408f9e328a5ba2a155f8/) includes data to replicate the analysis, so the automatic data retrieval tools are not required for testing.**

 TempEst-NEXT provides automatic tools for data retrieval, for example: `NEXT.data.full_data("-105.1235:40.5723", start="2020", end="2024", site_type="coordinates")`.
 You can also provide an input data frame.
 Required columns are `["id", "tmax", "prcp", "vp",
             "area", "elev_min", "elev", "slope",
             "wetland", "developed", "ice_snow", "water",